kuzzleio/kuzzle/docs/API.AMQP.md

 ###<a name="unsubscribing-of-a-room"></a> Unsubscribing of a room

-Makes Kuzzle remove you of its subscribers on this room.
+Makes Kuzzle remove you from its subscribers on this room.

 **Topic:** ``subscribe.<data collection>.off``